larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 - Model validation: automatically validate your trained models and select the optimal configuration for deploying them into production.
 - Deployment: productionize your models as a web service in the cloud, locally, or to IoT Edge devices.
 - Assessment: monitor your deployed model's performance, so you can drive improvements in the next version of the model.

+Azure Data Factory is Azure's cloud ETL service for scale-out serverless data integration and data transformation.
+It offers a code-free UI for intuitive authoring and single-pane-of-glass monitoring and management.

 ## AI, Experience - MLOps with MLflow and GitHub Actions <TO UPDATE ONCE FINAL>